Will-Wright/NBA-predicter/README.md

 # NBA Predicter

 This project collects NBA game and season statistics to predict individual game win/loss outcomes.
+This project also compares various machine learning classifier algorithms to demonstrate which are most accurate.

 The data pipeline is split into two classes.
 The `DataProcessor` class handles acquisition, integration, and processing.
 The `DataClassifier` class handles modeling (selecting features, params, classifiers), classifying, evaluation, and plotting results.